ubports/docs.ubports.com/porting/Configuring.rst

 The steps are as follows::

+    1. Record bluetooth driver and settings.
-    1. Clone/download the backports scripts.
+    2. Clone/download the backports scripts.
-    2. Clone/download the kernel source from the newer kernel version you wish to backport from.
+    3. Clone/download the kernel source from the newer kernel version you wish to backport from.
-    3. Run the script to integrate the newer sources into your kernel source tree.
+    4. Run the script to integrate the newer sources into your kernel source tree.
-    4. Fix errors that *will* occur when the script is run.
+    5. Fix errors that *will* occur when the script is run.
+    6. Add a security patch.
-    5. Make necessary changes to your kernel defconfig file.
+    7. Make necessary changes to your kernel defconfig file.
-    6. Rebuild the full halium-boot.img (methods 1 and 2) or just the kernel (method 3)
+    8. Rebuild and flash the full halium-boot.img (methods 1 and 2) or just the kernel (method 3)
-    7. Reflash, check and debug.
+    9. Add bluetooth initializaton script, rebuild and flash system.img (only methods 1 and 2)

 .. _BT-driver:

-Determine which driver your device uses
+Determine driver and bluetooth settings for your device
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By the time you reach this point in the porting process, you will have completed building halium-boot (probably a number of times).
 It is wise to note all kernel defconfig settings related to bluetooth before proceeding with the steps below.
-One of them will be the setting for the driver employed by your device and it is not certain that it is included among the parts you will be bringing into your kernel in this backporting process.
-This can be fixed, provided you know which driver this is.
-Unfortunately, it can be a bit challenging to determine which driver this is, but the directions below may help.
+One of these settings designates the bluetooth driver used by your device, which you will need to know at a later stage.

+Although many of these settings will be collected in one place in your defconfig file, some will likely be in other places as well, making it difficult to ascertain all necessary settings.
+The directions below may help.

 After completing a build of halium-boot.img, go to your ``out/target/product/[device]/obj/KERN_OBJ`` directory.
 There, run the following command::